Using Display And Jump Logic In Surveys

 Blocksurvey blog author

-We will be discussing Display and Jump Logic under the light of the survey with the following 4 questions.
+We will discuss Display and Jump Logic in the survey context with the following 4 questions.

 • What is your name?